mkrul/pet-registry/project.md

 - Fixed size consistency in ReportEditMode breed inputs
 - Added disableClearable prop to BreedSearch for form contexts
 - Fixed Gender field requirement in edit mode to match business rules
+- Fixed report update by excluding unchanged image data
+- Add field filtering utility for API requests
+- Document which fields should be excluded from update requests
+- Fixed image handling in report updates

 ## Technical Debt
 - Add loading states for mode transitions